 “This is how it goes,” I answered.
 “We fortify, we consolidate, then we attack.”

 “I didn’t think so,” Iliera grumbled.
 “Sionis.
 If we wait to find her, it will be too late to have a chat about the situation.
-The path Evanor chose led her to this place.
+The path Evanor chose has led her to this place.
 Whatever the reasons, whatever the justification… she’s here now.
 She stands with our enemy, and we must see justice done.”

 “When the time comes, she will,” I said, feeling my face flush.
-“I understand your anger, Iliera, and I promise you, when the chips are down, Evanor will meet with justice, but I can’t pretend that I won’t be confused about this… that I won’t have questions about it.”
+“I understand your anger, Iliera, and I promise you, when the chips are down Evanor will meet with justice, but I can’t pretend that I won’t be confused about this… that I won’t have questions about it.”

 “What too, will you do when the Queen realizes she has lost this war and uses her magic to bring the walls of water down on us?
-Will you search the drowned palace for Evanor, or will you escape with us?”
+Will you search the drowned prison for Evanor, or will you escape with us?”